tombrt265/strength-board/docs/README.md

 Users need a complete overview of their progress.
 With everything in one place, they can work on themselves more easily.
 Also, with features like a leaderboard and a calender, they will be motivated to work even harder.
+The target audience are people who workout regularly or want to do so.
+Also people who like to have their life visually layed out in front of them.

 ### How to get started?